Looking to mix up the menu at your next cookout?

 It’s a good thing this grill is so easy to pack up and store… Because you’ll want to keep it protected from the elements when not in use!
 430 stainless steel is notoriously prone to rust.

-The grates on this portable pellet grill are made with porcelain coated steel… As with the Z Grills option, if the porcelain coating chips, the grates will inevitably rust.
+The grates on these portable pellet grills are made with porcelain coated steel… As with the Z Grills option, if the porcelain coating chips, the grates will inevitably rust.

-3. Best Small Capacity Pellet Grill: RecTeq RT-340
+3. Best Small Capacity Pellet Smoker: RecTeq RT-340

 Cooking Area: 340 Square Inches

 Materials: Powder-Coated Steel Exterior, 304 Stainless Steel Interior

 - Durable 304 stainless steel cooking grates and interior components.